dhis2/dhis2-docs/src/user/control-data-quality.md

 5. Set **Algorithm** to **Z-score**

+    Modified Z-score can also be selected.
+If selected, the median of the values is used instead of the mean.

 6. Select a **Threshold**.

     This refers to the number of standard deviations the data is allowed